DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

-### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

-(_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Crawler/Crawler_Linux_NoVis.zip) to obtain the "headless" version of the environment.
-You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)
 ## Appendix
 ### Citation
 [1]Contiuous Control with Deep Reinformcment Learning - [DDPG](https://arxiv.org/abs/1509.02971), Lillicrap & co <br />